 Students select a major when they enter NMCC; however, some later decide to change their career goal.

-- 1. A student wishing to request a change of major must complete a change of major/award type form, which may be obtained from the Registrar's office or campus portal (my.nmcc.edu). - 2.
-The student must have the form reviewed by the registrar and approved by the dean of students. - 3.
-The registrar will notify all parties of the status of the request-approved or disapproved.
+A student wishing to request a change of major must complete a change of major/award type form, which may be obtained from the Registrar's office or campus portal (my.nmcc.edu).